 Villa: Karl Lagerfeld Villas (Meydan/MBR City), plus select ultra-prime villas in other branded schemes.

-Am I optimising for lifestyle, legacy, or yield?
+Am I optimizing for lifestyle, legacy, or yield?

 Lifestyle: almost any of the above, but pick the one where you genuinely see yourself using the facilities.